 Nürnberg

-Nürnberg has one of the world’s premier Christmas markets.
+Nürnberg, also spelled “Nuremberg” is one of the world’s premier Christmas markets.
 It’s located in Hauptmarkt Square in Old Town.
 The Old Town is practically all reconstructed due to extensive damage during WWII, but you’d never know it.
-One thing that’s impressed me in cities like Nürnberg and Warsaw, which were heavily damaged during the war, is the attention.
+One thing that impressed me in cities like Nürnberg and Warsaw, which were heavily damaged during the war, is the attention to detail in restoring them to their former glory.

 The original architecture and atmosphere have effectively been brought back to life.
 The Nürnberg Christmas market is huge, with over 200 vendors offering traditional wares, German Lebkuchen (gingerbread), bakery items, and other gifts.
 I ate the sausages, and sauerkraut and drank Glühwein with glee.

-We purchased traditional ornaments made out of dried fruits called “Nürnberg plum people” that are famous in this market.
+We purchased traditional ornaments made out of dried fruits called “Nürnberg plum people” which are famous in this market.

 Prague

-The last of the Christmas markets we visited was in Prague in the Czech Republic.
-Like Poland, it was under Communist rule but is now a breathtakingly beautiful and free city.
+The last Christmas markets we visited were in Prague in the Czech Republic.
+Like Poland, it was once under Communist rule but is now a breathtakingly beautiful and free city.
 I love how the people there have reclaimed their heritage.
-When we arrived, the city was fully decorated for the holidays.
-Our guide told us that despite the decorations, the majority of people who live in Prague are agnostic.
-Even still, they have taken great care in preserving their cathedrals and religious symbols.
+When we arrived, Prague was fully decorated for the holidays.
+Our guide told us that despite the decorations, most people who live in Prague are agnostic.
+However, they have taken great care in preserving their cathedrals and religious symbols.

 On the Charles Bridge, there’s a sculpture of a crucifix with Hebrew letters on it.
-A Jew, Elias Backoffen, had sneered at the statue and was made to pay for an inscription to be added to it which was, “Holy, holy, holy Lord of the masses” in Hebrew letters.
+A Jew, Elias Backoffen, had sneered at the statue and was made to pay for an inscription to be added to it that reads, “Holy, holy, holy Lord of the masses” in Hebrew letters.
 Unfortunately, most of the statues on the Charles Bridge are not originals.

-The main Prague Christmas market is located in Wenceslas Square near the Astronomical Clock.
-Vendor stalls feature decorations, bakery, and food items, as well as Czech glasswork, ceramics, and raffia designs.
+The main Prague Christmas market in Wenceslas Square is near the Astronomical Clock.
+It was filled with decorated vendor stalls that featured decorations, bakery goods, yummy food, Czech glasswork, ceramics, and raffia designs.

-I’d like to thank Ama Waterways for the remarkable time we had on our Christmas Market river cruise from Budapest to Prague.
+I want to thank Ama Waterways for our remarkable Christmas Market river cruise from Budapest to Prague.
 River cruising is the way to go!
 And, a shout out to our cruise director Monika who was amazing!

 Have you been on a Christmas Market River Cruise?
 Would you like to?
 Where would you want to go?
 Please leave a comment below.